yassminee00/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+Load Balancer
+As soon as the connection is established, the browser (client) and Google’s website (server) can communicate with one another over HTTPS protocol.
+In a situation where there are numerous requests for a website, the load balancer distributes the requests across several servers to prevent downtimes and Single Point of Failure (SPOF).

+FIREWALL

+A digital security system that scrutinizes all incoming and outgoing traffic on a network according to a defined set of rules.
+A firewall blocks unauthorized traffic and allows only communications that are considered safe, using a set of security rules provided by a network administrator.

 ARP process
 -----------